FRC5190/2020Training/common/using_git.md

 ## Instructions

 1. Learn the basics of using GitHub.
-Google is your friend.
 Write one sentence that describes each of the following:
     - Repository
     - File
     - Clone